esl/MongooseIM/doc/configuration/outgoing-connections.md

 Sets a limit of messages in a worker's mailbox above which the worker starts dropping the messages.
 If a worker message queue length reaches the limit, messages from the head of the queue are dropped until the queue length is again below the limit.
 Use `infinity` to disable.

+To enable TLS, you need to include the [TLS section](#tls-options) in the connection options.

 ## LDAP options

 ### `outgoing_pools.ldap.*.connection.servers`